Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Background and Related Work

-\paragraph{Task arithmetic} In the weight space of a trained model, certain directions correspond to improvements in performance on specific tasks \cite{ilharco2023editing}.
-These directions are known as ``task vectors''\cite{ilharco2023editing,braga2025investigating,yang2025task,bowen2024beyond}.
-In a transfer learning setting, where data for a task $t$ are available, a task vector $\tau^t$ can be computed by subtracting the pretrained model weights from the finetuned model weights\cite{ilharco2023editing}:
+\paragraph{Task arithmetic.} Certain directions in the weight space of a trained model -- task vectors -- correspond to a change in performance on specific tasks \citep{ilharco2023editing,yang2025task}.
+In a transfer learning setting, where data for a task $t$ are available, a task vector $\tau^t$ can be computed by subtracting the pretrained model weights from the finetuned model weights \citep{ilharco2023editing}:

 where $\theta^{t}_\text{ft}$ and $\theta_\text{pt}$ are the flattened weights of the finetuned and of the pretrained model, respectively.
 The task vector can then be used to modify the behavior of the pretrained model, \eg subtracting the task vector from the pretrained model weights can yield a model that is worse at the finetuning task $t$: